 Second, with an expressive metalogic, certified software can be used to establish all kinds of dependability claims, from simple type-safety properties to more advanced safety, liveness, security, and correctness properties.
-Building these proofs need not follow Hoare-style reasoning [14]; much of the earlier work on proofcarrying code [23] constructed safety proofs automatically using such technologies as type-preserving compilation [30, 29] and typed assembly language [22].
-However, most traditional program verifiers concentrate on partial correctness properties only.
+Building these proofs need not follow Hoare-style reasoning15; much of the earlier work on proof-carrying code23 constructed safety proofs automatically using such technologies as type-preserving compilation^{29,30} and typed assembly language.22 However, most traditional program verifiers concentrate on partial correctness properties only.

-Third, certified software emphasizes proving properties for the actual machine executables, rather than their high-level counterparts, though proofs can still be constructed at the high level and then propagated down to the machine-code level using a certifying or certified compiler.
+Third, certified software emphasizes proving properties for the actual machine executables, rather than their high-level counterparts, though proofs can still be constructed at the high level, then propagated down to the machine-code level using a certifying or certified compiler.
 On the other hand, most existing program verifiers target high-level source programs.

-Fourth, to establish a rigorous dependability metric, certified software aims to minimize the trusted computing base, or TCB, the small part of a verification framework in which any error can subvert a claim of end-to-end dependability.
-TCB is a well-known concept in the verification and security community, as well as a source of confusion and controversy [6].
+Fourth, to establish a rigorous dependability metric, certified software aims to minimize the trusted computing base, or TCB-the small part of a verification framework in which any error can subvert a claim of end-to-end dependability.
+TCB is a well-known concept in verification and security, as well as a source of confusion and controversy.5

 The dependability of a computing system rests on the dependable behavior of its underlying hardware devices, human operators, and software.
-Many program verifiers are comfortable with placing complex software artifacts (such as theorem provers, OS, and compilers) into the TCB because it seems that the TCB of any verification system must include those "hard-to-reason-about" components (such as hardware devices and human operators) so is already quite large.
+Many program verifiers are comfortable with placing complex software artifacts (such as theorem provers, OS, and compilers) in the TCB because it seems that the TCB of any verification system must include those "hard-toreason-about" components (such as hardware devices and human operators) so is already quite large.

-Of course, all program-verification systems create a formal model about the underlying execution environment.
+All program-verification systems are able to create a formal model about the underlying execution environment.
 Any theorem proved regarding the software is with respect to the formal model only, so the TCB for any claim made regarding the software alone should not include hardware devices and human operators.